alokdubey-git/Monitoring-Kubernetes/README.md

 Monitoring-Kubernetes-Cluster

-This repository holds files and docs for the coursera project, Monitoring Kubernetes Cluster using Kubernetes Dashboard, Prometheus and Grafana.
+This repository holds Monitoring Kubernetes Cluster using Kubernetes Dashboard, Prometheus and Grafana.

 Project Structure